Dr. Victoria (Vicky) Bungay,

 PhD, RN – Director, Capacity Research Unit

-Dr. Bungay is an Associate Professor at the School of Nursing at the University of British Columbia and holds a Canada Research Chair in Gender, Equity and Community Engagement.
+Dr. Bungay is a Professor at the School of Nursing at the University of British Columbia and holds a Canada Research Chair in Gender, Equity and Community Engagement.
 As the Director of the Capacity Research Unit, her work focuses on addressing inequities that negatively affect people’s health and well-being including the devastating effects of stigma, discrimination and violence.
 She is interested in how research partnerships can positively impact communities that are regularly excluded in health and social policy and programming that affect their lives and how community-based interventions support real world evidence.
-Her current research and partnerships are tackling such issues as research ethics in practice, equity oriented care, gender–based violence, and evidence-informed recommendations to promote and protect the health, safety and human rights of people engaged in the sex industry.
+Her research integrates health and social science perspectives in the substantive field of redressing the negative health effects of socio-economic and political inequities (i.e., marginalization) on some of the most stigmatized groups in society.
+Her work specifically focuses on three intersecting topic areas: 1) policies and programs to improve health and health care for adult men, women and transgender persons involved in sex work; 2) strategies to support health and health care for women affected by violence; and 3) community capacity building to enhance active participation in research, policy and programming.

 Chris, Research Associate, has been researching the sex industry and working in a supportive capacity with sex work(er) researchers and outreach organizations in Canada since 1995.
 During this time he has conducted two of the largest studies of clients ever completed and acted as co-investigator on three major studies of health and safety in the off-street sex industry.
 Additionally, he has provided research counsel or assistance on projects focusing on: the impact of work environment and communications networks on the health and safety of off-street sex workers; violence in off-street sex industry work places; sex industry labour conditions; community attitudes toward prostitution; online sex industry advertising; sex work exiting and re-entry; and, mobile outreach service provision for street-based and survival sex workers.
 Chris is also involved extensively with committees and working groups formed to study and develop evidence-based social, health and legal policy and procedure to improve the health, safety and conditions of people involved in Canada’s sex industry.